Funding

 • Transient tourist information services

-The Tourism Commission reviews applications two times in a year: Spring and Fall.
-Dates of application periods will be announced as they come available.
+The Tourism Commission reviews applications two times a year: Spring and Fall.
+Dates of application periods will be announced as they become available.

 Tourism Grant Event or Project Application